Optimal Source Codes for Timely Updates: Prefix-free codes with minimum average age

 Following the discussion leading to \eqref{e:ceil_loss}, we relax the {integral} constraints for $\ell(x)$ and search over all real-valued $\ell(x)\geq 0$ satisfying \eqref{e:Kraft_cond}.
-Specifically, we search for optimal lengths over the set $\Lambda =\big\{\ell\in \R_+^{|\X|}: \sum_{x \in \X} 2^{-\ell(x)} \leq1\big\}.$ As noticed in~\eqref{e:ceil_loss}, this can incur a loss of only a constant.
+Specifically, we solve the relaxed optimization problem

+where As noticed in~\eqref{e:ceil_loss}, this can incur a loss of only a constant.
 A key challenge in minimizing \eqref{e:cost_simple} is that it is nonlinear.
-We linearize this cost by relying on Theorem~\ref{t:variational_formula} as follows: \begin{enumerate} \item Note that
+We linearize this cost as follows: \begin{enumerate} \item \newer{Note first the identity below, which is obtained by maximizing the expression on the right-side:}